MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`namespace`** - **Namespace**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Set the namespace for the kubectl command by using the –namespace flag.
+Specifies the namespace for the `kubectl` command by using the `–namespace` flag.
 If the namespace is not provided, the commands will run in the default namespace.
 <!-- :::editable-content-end::: -->
 <br>